-6.3.1.2 Admission of International students
+7.3.1.2 Admission of International students

 The DUT's Admissions Policy for International Students and General Rules G4 and G7 (5) will apply.
+(Amended w.e.f.
+2021/01)

-6.3.2 Selection Criteria
+7.3.2 Selection Criteria

-Those students who are eligible and who have obtained the BHSc: Chiropractic (NQF level: 8) at the Durban University of Technology will be accepted into the MHSc: Chiropractic automatically.
-Other applicants will be accepted in the MHSc: Chiropractic through a process of conferment of status (as outlined in Rule G10(A), once equivalence to the BHSc: Chiropractic has been determined.
+Those students who are eligible and who have obtained the BHSc Chiropractic (NQF level: 8) at the Durban University of Technology will be accepted into the MHSc Chiropractic automatically.
+Other applicants will be accepted in the MHSc Chiropractic through a process of conferment of status (as outlined in Rule G10(A), once equivalence to the BHSc Chiropractic has been determined.